What Are Psychiatrists, And What Can A Psychiatrist Do?

 Can you see a psychiatrist and a therapist?

-Unlike therapists, psychiatrists can prescribe medication for mental health disorders.
+Unlike therapists, psychiatrists can prescribe medications for mental health disorders.
 These professionals can also diagnose patients, run lab tests, manage medications, and adjust medications accordingly based on results and side effects.
 Therapists cannot prescribe medications, order medical tests, or work as a doctor.

 How much does a psychiatrist cost?